 - Brazilian steakhouses grill picanha on a rotisserie grill.
 But at home, I like to pan-fry this steak in a cast-iron skillet.
 It turns out better than grilled!
 Pan-searing leaves the meat juicier and preserves more of the fat cap, which melts away on the grill.

-- You can keep the leftovers in the fridge, in an airtight container, for up to four days.
-Steaks are best eaten freshly cooked.
-If you have leftovers, try slicing them thinly and serving them cold.
+- You can keep the leftovers in an airtight container in the fridge for up to four days or freeze them for up to three months.
+Steaks are best when freshly cooked and can become dry when reheated, so when I have leftovers, I slice them thinly and serve them cold.
 If you'd like to reheat the leftovers, do so gently, in the microwave, covered.

 Nutrition per Serving